An ACT Government Website

 • Wash your hands and any equipment or tools which have come into contact with the mushroom.

-If you find wild mushrooms at home:
+If you have wild mushrooms growing at home:

 • Keep children and pets away from them.